 - say what action you would like to company to take.

 I am writing you to express my dissatisfaction with a laptop computer I bought in your store four days ago.

 As soon as I turned on the computer, I realized that Windows operating system was not installed in it, the offer said it was included.
 In addition, I chose a gray laptop and the one I received black.
 Moreover, the default language of the laptop is and I haven’t been able to change it to my native language, which is English.
 To make matters worse, the memory specifications of this laptop are not the same as the ones that I read in your catalog.

 I definitely need this situation to be solved as soon as possible.
 I made the decision to buy the laptop at your store, because of previous good recommendations some friends of mine gave me about your store.
 However, after this experience, I feel deceived.

-I would like you can send me the laptop I first chose at your store, including all the specifications were shown in the offer.
-If I don’t get a quick response to my request, I hope a full refund of the payment I already made.
+I would like you send me the laptop I first chose at your store, including all the specifications shown in the offer.
+If I don’t get a quick response to my request, I a full refund of the payment I already made.

 Thanks in advance for your response.

 This is a good letter, all it need is a little more attention as there are certain language inaccuracies (see comments underlined in blue).
 Overall, this looks like a Band 7 letter.

 Click here to see more IELTS letters of band 7